 Select a tripod with minimum folded length.

-It will ensure that the tripod goes into your bag comfortably.
 Also, make sure that the stability of the camera gear is not compromised by going for a tripod with a smaller folding height.

-6. Type of Tightening Tripod Legs
+6. Tripod Legs Tightening Mechanism

 Different tripods come with different tightening mechanisms for holding the legs after extending.
-Most of them come with quick-release leg levers.
-It has both advantages as well as disadvantages.

 The advantage is that you can easily fold it as well as unfold it.
 But, over a period of time, it starts to become loose (only when you use the tripod extensively for your shoots), which puts your equipment at risk.

-7. Multiple Leg Angles
+7. Multiple Leg Angle Options

 The option of multiple leg angles gives the photographer the flexibility to shoot at different angles.